 Getting involved in a local homeschooling group or co-op offers social opportunities for kids and support for parents.
 Some groups organize outings, dances, musicals and even classes in specialized topics.

-You might also consider enrolling your child in courses through an organization like Homeschool Connections, which has classes in Rochester Hills, Troy, Romeo, Auburn Hills, Farmington Hills and Ortonville.
+You might also consider enrolling your child in courses through an organization like Homeschool Connections, which has classes in Rochester Hills, Troy, Romeo, Auburn Hills, Shelby Township and Ortonville.

 Decide on test-taking